microsoft/fhir-starter/scripts/Readme.md

 ## Prerequisites

-These scripts will gather (and export) information necessary for the proper deployment and configuration of Azure API for FHIR, an Application Service Client, Key Vault, and a Resource Group.
-Credential secrets will be stored in the Key Vault.
+These scripts will gather (and export) information necessary for the proper deployment and configuration of Azure API for FHIR and associated Azure Resources.
+Please make sure to have the following credentials before going forward with the deploy process.

- - User must have rights to deploy resources at the Subscription scope (i.e., Contributor role).
+ - User must have rights to deploy these Resources at the Subscription scope (i.e., Contributor role).
- - User must have Application Administrator rights in AAD to assign Consent at the Service Principal scope in Step 2.

 __Note__
-A Key Vault is necessary for securing Service Client Credentials used with the FHIR Service and FHIR-Proxy.
+This script will deploy a Key Vault as one of the supporting Azure resources.
+The Key Vault is necessary for securing Service Client Credentials used with the Azure API for FHIR and FHIR-Proxy.
 Only one Key Vault should be used as this script scans the Key Vault for FHIR Service and FHIR-Proxy values.
 If multiple Key Vaults have been deployed, please use the [backup and restore](https://docs.microsoft.com/en-us/azure/key-vault/general/backup?tabs=azure-cli) option to copy values to one Key Vault.

 __Note__
 The FHIR-Starter scripts are designed for and tested from the Azure Cloud Shell - Bash Shell environment.